bd-j/cetus/INSTALL_trestles.md

     3. In the Makefile, change to a ~~gnu~~ intel compiler (uncomment `F90 = ifort` and comment all others) and use compiler options `F90_FLAGS = -O3 -cpp -fPIC`
-    5. `make all`  you might get some warnings using ifort
+    5. `make all`  you might get some warnings using ifort, that's ok
     6. smoke test by running `./simple.exe`

 3. Install python-FSPS.